 A shell can be opened by opening a new tab in the Terminal app (located in Utilities).
 Text that is formatted like code is meant to be copied and pasted into the terminal (hit the Enter key to run the command).

 The fist step is to install the versions of Python that we need.
-The most convenient way of doing this is to use the Miniconda distribution of Python.
-Install Miniconda by downloading and running the installer script:
+The most convenient way of doing this is to use the OS X package manager Homebrew.
+Install Homebrew by running this command: